daSilvaRafael/quantum-annealing-with-ocean-notebook/README.md

 # Quantum Annealing with Ocean

 This jupyter notebook is a supplementary resource to the author’s paper _Annealing Quantum Computing: An Overview_.
-This paper aims to provide an accessible overview of annealing quantum computing.
+The paper aims to provide an accessible overview of annealing quantum computing.
 We give high-level explanations of the key quantum properties that are leveraged by a quantum annealer, along with the quantum mathematical formalism involved and references for further reading.

 The notebook has the following sections: